 Nothing can end a relationship with a client quicker than not providing what they’re expecting—in other words: surprising them.

-I’m not talking about the good surprises (providing three sketches when I asked for one; submitting art early; going above and beyond what I’m expecting).
-I’m talking about the disappointing surprises, including: reneging on a contract; being incredibly late (with no warning); under-delivering; complaining about your client on social media; and not following directions.
-I’m cheating a little in that this mistake is a series of mistakes.
-Separately, they don’t happen often.
-But together, they happen more than you think.
+I’m not talking about the good surprises (providing three sketches when you’re asked for one; submitting art early; going above and beyond what your client is expecting).
+I’m talking about the disappointing surprises, including: reneging on a contract; being incredibly late (with no warning); under-delivering; and not following directions.

 When an art director hires you, they’ve put their trust in you.
 Chances are, they went to bat for you, staking their reputation and expertise on the idea that you are the right person for the job.
 When that trust is broken, it does more than harm you as an illustrator.
 It also harms the person who hired you.